Mini Cooper S | Cars

 Transmission - Manual

-Made Famous By - The car apeared in the 1969 film The Italian Job'.
+Made Famous By - The car appeared in the 1969 film The Italian Job'.

 No reviews as of yet.